keys icon

 Payment of rent

 • If your tenant doesn’t pay rent for a set period, and no solution is forthcoming, then you have the right to serve your tenant an eviction notice.
-However, there is a procedure to follow when doing this (see below).
+However, there is a procedure you need to follow when doing this (see below).
 You can also attempt to reclaim any unpaid rent.

 If you’re letting through an agent, make sure to check the terms and conditions before signing an agreement.
 Letting agents generally offer two types of service: